Archduchess Maria Leopoldine of Austria-Este: Widowhood

 Elector Charles Theodore died on 16 February 1799 in Munich.
 His death gave relief to his Bavarian subjects, his wife, and the Palatinate-Zweibrücken family.
 The last hope of the Sulzbach line would have been a possible pregnancy of Maria Leopoldine; however, she denied this, thus enabling the Zweibrücken line of the House of Wittelsbach to take control over the Electorate of Bavaria and Electoral Palatinate.
 The late elector was, in late February 1799, buried in the Theatinerkirche.
 On 12 March, the new ruler Maximilian Joseph, made his entry into the Bavarian capital under the rejoicing of the population.

 Maria Leopoldine, now Dowager Electress, took residence in Berg Castle at Lake Starnberg.
 She received a generous income and given her own court.
 After her husband's death she quickly became known for her libertine lifestyle with permissive parties, until she became pregnant and for two years was forced to exile herself in Laibach to cover the scandal.
 Once there, Maria Leopoldine lived in a nobleman's palace and gave birth to an illegitimate son.
 The paternity of the child, as well as his identity and further fate, are unknown.

 After returning to Bavaria in 1801 she bought the Stepperg Castle near Neuburg an der Donau.
-Maria Leopoldine recognized the high economic potential of the beautiful and fertile area and found in the person of the entrepreneur and financial expert Joseph von Utzschneider a capable and competent consultant.
+Maria Leopoldine recognized the high economic potential of the fertile area and found in the person of the entrepreneur and financial expert Joseph von Utzschneider a capable and competent consultant.
 By improving the agricultural use of the ground, he was able to increase its earnings immensely and achieve a high profit on the markets.
 Maria Leopoldine expanded her property by buying the neighboring Rennertshofen brewery with his respective lands.
 Thus, the Dowager Electress became very wealthy, but also supported financially poor peasant families of the area.